Stainless revamp for sunshine coast beach

-Initial stages included new seats, hand railing and some draining, but the most recent instalment focussed on the beach-side swimming pool and recreational area with balustrades all around.
+Initial stages included new seats, hand railing and some draining, but the most recent installment focused on the beach-side swimming pool and recreational area with balustrades all around.
 Although 2 or 3 different builders have been used during the project to date,

 ASSDA Accredited Fabricator Paige Stainless was involved with all stages.
 Kilometres of stainless steel tube was used to fence the 98-metre pool circumference with top and bottom rails and railings.

-“There was also some peripheral work, such as seats and railings that lead into the pool area,” says Kevin Finn of Paige Stainless.
+“There was also some peripheral work, such as seats and railings that lead into the pool area,” says a spokesman from the design team at Paige Stainless.

 “They did look at aluminium for the pool fencing.
 Stainless steel was certainly the most expensive but with the corrosive environment and longevity required, it was imperative that they use stainless steel.”